debraysimon/tpxle-doc/docs/B-Feature-Topics/Integrate3PNS_1_C/README.md

   - Header: `x-client-secret: <YOUR_THINGPARK_COMMUNITY_PASSWORD>`

 In case you use your tracker with the Mobile App configure the following additional header [Please add this header only if you are using Abeeway Mobile App]:
-  - Header: `x-realm: le-lab`  [Use this option if you are selecting Abeeway-Preview Platform from the Mobile APP "distributor" list (THIS IS RESTRICTED TO INTERNAL TESTING ONLY)
+  - Header: `x-realm: le-lab`  [Use this option if you are selecting Abeeway-Preview Platform from the Mobile APP "distributor" list (THIS IS RESTRICTED TO INTERNAL TESTING ONLY.
+PLEASE DO NOT USE IT FOR PRODUCTION ENVIRONMENT)

 ![502-ttn-webhook](./images/502-ttn-webhook_.png)